PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 08:57:33
+Last updated: 2024-04-11 09:00:39
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: Never fear the darkness, Bran.
+The strongest trees are rooted in the dark places of the earth.
+Darkness will be your cloak, your shield, your mother's milk.
+Darkness will make you strong.  -  Bloodraven